txin/txin.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
-I am Tianxin Tang, a postdoctoral researcher at Eindhoven University of Technology (TU/e), Netherlands, hosted by [Andreas Hülsing](https://huelsing.net/wordpress/) in the Applied and Provable Security Group.
+I am Tianxin,[^note] a postdoctoral researcher at Eindhoven University of Technology (TU/e), Netherlands, hosted by [Andreas Hülsing](https://huelsing.net/wordpress/) in the Applied and Provable Security Group.
 Previously, I was a postdoctoral researcher at ETH Zurich, Switzerland in the Applied Cryptography Group led by [Kenny Paterson](https://inf.ethz.ch/people/person-detail.paterson.html).
 I received my Ph.D. in Computer Science under the supervision of [Sasha Boldyreva](https://faculty.cc.gatech.edu/~aboldyre/) from Georgia Institute of Technology, USA.

 I am interested in provable security and exploring the wonderful world of PETs (privacy-enhancing technologies).

+[^note]: pronounced as "Tee-en sheen" in English.